php-fig/fig-standards/proposed/psr-cache.md

      *
      * @param string $key The unique key of this item in the cache *
-     * @return CacheItem  The newly populated CacheItem class representing the stored data in the cache */ public function get($key);
+     * @return CacheItemInterface The newly populated CacheItem class representing the stored data in the cache */ public function get($key);